.

 Despite the 318, 1969 sales fell to 104,575.
 Something needed to be done, and, in a move unusual for Chrysler in later years, something was...a wildly successful new model was developed...one which was pretty much identical from the cowl to the front bumper...

-1970 brought the phenomenally successful Duster.
-In its first year, this Valiant lookalike (from the front) and actalike sold 193,375 units, nearly double the Valiant's prior year sales.
+1970 brought the phenomenally successful Plymouth Duster.
+In its first year, this Valiant derivative sold 193,375 units, nearly double the Valiant's prior year sales.
 Priced at $2,172 to $2,283, weighing in at 2,790 to 2,865 lb, the new Duster was simply a more sporty-looking Valiant, with rear curves to counter the front angles.
-The Valiant itself sold only 50,810 units.
+The Valiant itself sold only 50,810 units — half what it had in 1969 — but the lines were busily pumping out the Dusters, getting the volume needed for a profit.

 The Barracudas left the A family in 1970, but received 383, 426 Hemi, and 440 (including a 6-pack) engine options.
 It was a fish to be reckoned with.